brainglobe/brainrender/README.md

 # Usage
 `brainrender` relies on brainglobe's [brainatlas-api](https://github.com/brainglobe/brainatlas-api) to fetch structural and morphological data for various brain atlases, including two mice atlases, one zebrafish atlas and one atlas of the human brain.
-Much of what brainrender can do works across all of these atlases:
+Much of what brainrender can do works across all of these atlases.
+Basic functionality supported by `brainrender` inclused the display of anatomical brain region, the position of labelled cells from tracking experiments (e.g. as obtained with tools like [cellfinder](https://github.com/SainsburyWellcomeCentre/cellfinder)) and whole-cell neuronal morphological reconstructions.
+Click on the images below to see aexamples  of how to use brainrender: